-We need greater protection of out wild fisheries stocks and better ways to rebuild dwindling stocks not only for continued seafood production for future generations but also to preserve the marine ecosystem which in turn will help protect the planet.
+We need greater protection of our wild fisheries stocks and better ways to rebuild dwindling stocks not only for continued seafood production for future generations but also to preserve the marine ecosystem which in turn will help protect the planet.

-You are what you eat.
+You Are What You Eat.
 Pollution in our oceans has a real trickle down effect.
 Mercury has been found in many large fish and shark species and warnings exist especially for pregnant women on just how much fish they should eat.
 There are currently no regulations on shark fishing in Belize and it is often substituted for fish in local treats like panandes.

 Lionfish are an invasive species to the Caribbean that eat up our commercial fish and have no natural predators here; the best eradication methods are to kill them and they are good to eat too.
 But take care as their fins are poisonous (not the fillet though).

 Complete Ban – Coral – All Parrotfish – Blue Tang – Surgeon Fish – Permit – Tarpon – Bone Fish – Marine Turtle (all species) – Whale Shark – All Marine Mammals – Diced Conch – Diced Lobster

-Catch & Size Limits – Conch Shell Length – 7 inches Market Clean – 2.5oz, Lobster Cape Length – 3 inches Tail Weight 2.75 oz, Nassau Grouper must be 20 – 30 inches only and must be landed whole (no fillet)
+Catch & Size Limits – Conch Shell Length – 7 inches, Market Clean – 2.5oz; Lobster Cape Length – 3 inches Tail Weight 2.75 oz; Nassau Grouper must be 20 – 30 inches only and must be landed whole (no fillet)

 Special Laws and Permits – All fishermen must have a valid license.
 You must be a Belizean Citizen or permanent resident in order to obtain a fisheries permit.
 Sea Cucumber requires a special permit.
 Fish fillets must have a skin patch left on (2 inches by 1 inch).
 No fishing while using artificial breathing devices (SCUBA gear or Hookah) In Marine Protected areas several restrictions on fishing gear apply.
 No nets, no long lines, no traps.
-Information from Belizelaw.org Chapter 2105
+Information from Belize law Chapter 2105